-Thank you for adhering to our Code of Conduct as we strive to hold ourselves to the high standards that Vistra represents.
+Thank you for adhering to our Code of Conduct as we continue our path of success.

-Jim Burke, CEO Vistra Corp.
+Jim Burke President and CEO, Vistra Corp.

 The Code of Conduct applies to employees and board members of Vistra and all of its subsidiaries (collectively referred to as "employees").
 Moreover, while the Code of Conduct is specifically written for Vistra employees and board members, we expect contractors, interns, and others who may be temporarily assigned to perform work or services for Vistra to follow the Code of Conduct in connection with their work for us.
 Failure of a contractor or other covered service provider to follow the Code of Conduct can result in termination of their relationship with Vistra.